dswd/vpncloud/vpncloud.md

 After this 8 byte header, the rest of the message follows.
 It is encrypted using the method specified in the header.

-In the decrypted data, the additional headers as specified in the `flags` field will follow in the order of their respective flag bits.

-  * **Network ID**:

-    The network id is encoded as 8 bytes.

-After the additional headers, the message as specified in the `message type` field will follow:
+In the decrypted data, the message as specified in the `message type` field will follow:

   * **Data packet** (message type 0):
     This packet contains payload.
 The format of the data depends on the device type.
 For TUN devices, this data contains an IP packet.
 For TAP devices it contains an Ethernet frame.
-The data starts right after all additional headers and ends at the end of the packet.
+The data starts right after the header and ends at the end of the packet.
     If it is an Ethernet frame, it will start with the destination MAC and end with the payload.
 It does not contain the preamble, SFD, padding, and CRC fields.